Ansh071200/food_dawg/README.txt

 backend: Contains Python FastAPI backend code
 db: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tool
-dialogflow_assets: this has training phrases etc. for our intents
+dialogflow_assets: this has training phrases etc. for our intents you can also create your own intents and paste the webhook link to the index file.
 frontend: website code

 Install these modules